SMALL FORWARD ANEESAH MORROW | 6'1 | LSU

 POWER FORWARD/CENTER KIKI IRIAFEN | 6'3 | USC

 Iriafen is a gifted athlete and impacts the game in so many different ways.
 A versatile Forward, with good size and mobility, she was seen dunking in some workout videos.
 She had great coaching at Stanford for 3 years, and now she'll be joining Juju for 1 year to compete for a National Championship.
-Statistically, she could take a step back because she's the 2nd best player on her team.
-She'll have to fit in around Juju.

 (#11 IN THE VIDEO)